Work placement program

 with me it's due to age,

-I've had a lot of problems,
+I have had a lot of problems,

 but if you don't have that opportunity,